Samekas123/StreamingAppSetup/README.md

 ---

-> For additional support, refer to the official app guides or contact support.

----

-### Tips for GitHub Pages

 To make this into a GitHub Page:
 - Go to your repository’s settings.
 - Under "Pages," select your branch and folder to publish from, and GitHub will generate the site.